upspin/upspin/doc/server_setup.md

 ```

 This registers the server user with the public key server, copies the
-configuration files from your workstation to the server, restarts the server,
+configuration files from your workstation to the server, restarts the server
-makes the Upspin user root for `upspin@example.com`,
+and makes the Upspin user roots for `upspin@example.com` (the server user)
-and makes the Upspin user root for `you@gmail.com`.
+and `you@gmail.com`.

 It also creates a special `Group` file for the store server,
 `upspin@example.com/Group/Writers`,